 - Resource managers, businesses and residents adopt innovative approaches and technologies to maintain or improve the function of ecosystems.

 - Habitats are protected, enhanced or restored.

 - Degraded ecosystem function and productivity are restored.

-2) Number of ecosystem-based approaches used to manage land, water and living resources in coastal areas as a result of Sea Grant activities.
+- Number of resource managers who use ecosystem-based approaches in the management of land, water, and living resources as a result of Sea Grant activities.

 - Number of acres of coastal habitat protected, enhanced or restored as a result of Sea Grant activities.

 - Number of Sea Grant tools, technologies and information services that are used by our partners/customers to improve ecosystem-based management.